awslabs/app-development-for-backstage-io-on-aws/website/src/pages/workshop.md

 :::danger Workshops No Longer Available

-**Harmonix on AWS workshops are no longer offered as of November 2025.**
+**Harmonix on AWS workshops are no longer offered as of December 2025.**

 This project has been deprecated and workshops have been discontinued.
 The information below is preserved for historical reference only.